octachrome/piberry/doc/FloatingPoint.md

 Enabling floating point
 -----------------------

 To enable floating point, the first thing we do is enable the two coprocessors, CP10 and CP11.
 We do this by writing to a register in CP15.
 CP15 has several registers, which are numbered.
 Register 1 is described in section B3.4, and it is in fact three registers masquerading as one.
 One of these subregisters is called the Coprocessor Access Register (section B3.4.3), which it is just a bunch of bits which are set to 1 if the corresponding coprocessor is enabled.
-Now, let me introduce the `MRC` instruction, which reads the value of a coprocessor register, amongst other things:
+Now, let me introduce the somewhat confusing `MRC` instruction, which reads the value of a coprocessor register, amongst other things:

         @; Load the contents of the coprocessor access register into r0 mrc     p15, 0, r0, c1, c0, 2